Consultant vs Contractor: Transitioning to High-Value Solo Consulting

 Disadvantages of being a contractor vs. an independent consultant

-There are disadvantages to being a contractor, especially as you accumulate more experience being on your own (versus being a full-time employee).
-The disadvantages of being a contractor are:
+There are several disadvantages to being a contractor, especially as you gain more experience working independently versus being a full-time employee.
+These disadvantages highlight important distinctions between contracting and consulting roles:

 What is an independent consultant?